Nef10/SwiftBeanCount/README.md

 As metioned above my goal is not to create a competitor to beancount.
 Beancount is used by a lot of people and has proven itself over years, while this project is the hobby of a single person.

 The goal is to supplement my usage of beancount and [fava](https://github.com/beancount/fava).
-As it operates on plain text files you can use them in beancount and SwiftBeanCount, perfoming operations in which tool better fits your needs, switching as often as you like.
+As it operates on plain text files, you can use them in beancount and SwiftBeanCount, perfoming operations in which tool better fits your needs, switching as often as you like.
 Therefore I aim to keep the syntax of SwiftBeanCount mostly a subset of the syntax beancount uses (read more about this below).

 ## How